hrugani/react-challenge/README.md

+***
-# react-challenge
+# React-Challenge
-Solving the React Challenge.
+The project aims to solve the React Challenge.
+A summary of the challenge will be described below in this document.

+>The flow of work was organized in that way:
+This repo has 2 branches: master and development.
+All the steps of solving the challenge were loaded in the development branch.
+Atomic-commits were loaded reporting the main feature implemented in each one.
+The last commit of the development branch was merged in the master.

-## How-To run the project
+### How-To run the project (in docker/docker-compose)
 - First of all, install docker and docker-compose
-- Running in development mode:
+- In development mode:
    `docker-compose up -d --build`
-- Running in production mode:
+- In production mode:
    `docker-compose -f docker-compose.prod.yml up -d --build`

----
+### How-To run locally the project
+- In this option, you don't need Docker neither Docker-Compose
+- Running in development mode with hot-realod:
+  `yarn start`

+### How-To build the project for deployment:
+- run the command:
+  `yarn build`

+***
-## Challenge description:
+# Challenge summary description:
 write a simple React Application that renders a list of react repositories in the table view of your choice.
 The following data should be shown:

-- repo-name
-- stars-counter
+- name  ===> (=repository name)
+- stars ===> (=stars counter)
-- forks-counter
+- forks ===> (=forks-counter)

 ## Constraint conditions